16 over 61

 Jewish tradition is filled with stories of individuals who take transformative journeys late in their lives.
 Moses, Abraham, Sarah, Miriam, and Naomi are just a few who make invaluable contributions at mature ages.
 Instead of diminishing, their relevance to their communities intensifies as they age.

 The lessons we learn from today’s older adults are no less significant, and provided the inspiration for the creation of our Wechsler Center for Modern Aging last fall.

-The 16 Over 61 Awards are a unique partnership between the JCC and the Forward, in which we spotlight the creativity, leadership, and initiative of adults who exemplify our collective values.
+Given out in 2021, the 16 Over 61 Awards were a unique partnership between the JCC and the Forward, in which we spotlight the creativity, leadership, and initiative of adults who exemplify our collective values.
 We received more than 100 nominations from across the U.S. and Canada, representing a vast range of experience and backgrounds.
 A selection committee representing both organizations, as well as professionals and laypeople from diverse fields, chose the final 16.
 Meet the recipients here.